rhomobile/rhomobile-docs/eb/en/edge/guide/quick-start.md

 		<UseRegularExpressions value="1"/>
 	</General>

-This address will cause the MEB to start my app at the index.html file located in my device's root directory.
+This address will cause the EB to start my app at the index.html file located in my device's root directory.

 NOTE: Notice that there are three forward-slashes in that address; the first two are for the file: protocol and the third specifies the root directory of the device.

-## Your First MEB App
+## Your First EB App
-So let's create a very basic index page that we can launch from our MEB app.
+So let's create a very basic index page that we can launch from our EB app.

 ### Create Your Start Page
 Create a new file called index.html and use the contents below.

 	:::html
 	<body>
-		<h1>My First MEB App</h1>
+		<h1>My First EB App</h1>

 		<p>This is my first app and all it does right now is point to Google's homepage.</p>